yth345/nslab-spring-2023/notes/0131-EU15-description.md

 #### (3) unique-ch-cnt.csv
 - Records the # of unique channels served by each server at each probing round.
 - columns: `server_code`, `<probe-time-1>`, `<probe-time-2>`, ...
+- `server_code` is <3-digits IATA code>.<6-digits hexadecimal server code> from the hostname.
+For example, if the hostname is `video-edge-d544bc.ams02.abs.hls.ttvnw.net`, the server code would be `ams02.d544bc`
 - Number of probing rounds from each city: Amsterdam(20), Berlin(24), Copenhagen(24), Frankfurt(25), Helsinki(25), London(23), Madrid(23), Marseille(25), Milan(24), Oslo(23), Paris(26), Prague(24), Stockholm(23), Vienna(24), Warsaw(24)

 #### (4) max-viewer-cnt.csv